Skip to main content

 Optional Practical Training (OPT) provides students who have an F-1 visa with the opportunity for hands-on work experience complementary to their academic field of study.

-A student is eligible for a maximum of 12 months* of full-time OPT per academic level.
-For example, a student may apply for OPT after completing a Bachelor’s degree and then again after completing a master’s degree.
-While engaged in OPT, individuals are still considered F-1 students and must report any changes, including change in address, contact information, or job title to DigiPen International Student Affairs.
+A student is eligible for a maximum of 12 months of full-time OPT per academic level, with the option to extend for an additional 24 months for STEM majors.
+For example, a student may apply for OPT after completing a bachelor’s degree and then again after completing a master’s degree.
+While engaged in OPT, individuals are still considered F-1 students and must report any changes, including change in address, contact information, employer, or job title to DigiPen International Student Affairs (ISA) using the DigiPen OPT Employer Report Form.

 There are two types of OPT: